Crock Pot Teriyaki Chicken

 - Cover and cook on high for 2 hours or low for 4 hours, until the chicken is tender and cooked through.
 Remove the chicken to a plate and shred with two forks.
 Strain the cooking liquid through a mesh sieve and into a medium saucepan.

 - In a small bowl, whisk together the cornstarch and water until smooth.
 Add to the strained cooking liquid, whisk to incorporate, then heat the saucepan over medium high, stirring constantly until the sauce bubbles.
-Continue cooking and stirring until glossy and thickened, 1-2 minutes.
+Continue cooking and stirring until glossy and thickened, 1 to 2 minutes.
 Remove from heat.

 - Add the chicken to the sauce.
 Toss to coat.
 Serve warm with rice or quinoa, garnished with sesame seeds and green onions as desired.